 Company Name Appointed Resigned

 ImpediMed Limited 01-Aug-2005 -

-Peplin, Inc. (formerly Peplin Limited) 17-Aug-2000 01-Oct-2009

-Suncorp Metway Limited 08-Feb-2002 16-Apr-2010

 Tissue Therapies Limited 30-Jun-2009 -

+Telesso Technologies Limited 3-Oct-2012 -

-Mel Bridges, B.Sc FAICD - Non-executive Director
+Mel Bridges, B.Sc; Doctorate; FAICD - Non-executive Director

 Mel Bridges is a shareholder and co-founder of ImpediMed Limited.
-Through his founding shareholding and subsequent investments in ImpediMed Limited, he holds approximately 2.9% of the ordinary shares on issue.
+Through his founding shareholding and subsequent investments in ImpediMed Limited, he holds approximately 3.2% of the ordinary shares on issue.
 Mel has over 30 years of international business experience in the healthcare industry.
 Mel stepped down as ImpediMed's Chairman on 8 November 2011.
 Presently, Mel serves on the Audit and Risk Committee, Remuneration Committee and the Nomination Committee.
-Mel is also Chairman of ASX listed Alchemia Limited, Chairman of Leaf Energy Limited (formerly known as AquaCarotene Limited), and Chairman of Genetic Technologies Limited.
 He is a Non-executive Director of Benitec Limited, Tissue Therapies Limited, and ALS Limited.